vbookshelf/Chat-Image-Marker/README.md

 - The app will open in your browser
 - Drop in your image
 - Click and drag to draw a bounding box
-- Quickly add a label
+- Type in a label
-- Use the marked-up image in your chat with an AI